Last updated on April 11th, 2022

 Every industry has its own unique safety precautions and protocol.
 In the catering industry this may involve:

-- Providing all workers with the appropriate protective gear depending on their exact role in the workplace.
+- Providing all workers with the appropriate protective equipment depending on their exact role in the workplace.
 All employees working directly with open flames such as barbeques or gas stoves should be provided with flame-proof gloves and aprons.
 Those working with hot surfaces such as ovens and hobs must be provided with heat-resistant gloves and aprons.
-If you haven’t been provided with the correct PPE you may like to read our advice here.

 - Replacing all faulty, dangerous appliances with safer alternatives that work properly.